Farewell from Dr. Gillham

 Allison Jackson – Hospital Manager

 Allison has been working in the veterinary industry for nearly 20 years.
-She graduated from Ripon College with a BS degree in Biology and a minor in Chemistry with emphasis in Pre-Veterinary Medicine.
-After taking an 8 year hiatus from the veterinary world, her desire to work with animals returned.
+She graduated from Ripon College with a Bachelor of Science in Biology and a minor in Chemistry with emphasis in Pre-Veterinary Medicine.
+After taking an eight year hiatus from the veterinary world, her desire to work with animals returned.
 She is a certified trainer of Dogtra collars, a pet sitter, and a long time member of Therapy Dogs International.

 When not working, Allison enjoys spending time with her menagerie of cats and dogs.
 She can often be found barefoot in nature hanging with friends, writing or drawing, but from April through August she is on the softball field competing in the Co-ed Worcester League.
-The summer of 2015 she began a Master's Program for Management and Leadership.
+She recently graduated from a Master's Program for Management and Leadership in April of 2017.

 Kaitlyn graduated from the University of Massachusetts (UMass) Amherst with a Bachelor's degree in Animal Science.
-She is continuing her education at Anna Maria College to earn an MBA degree.
+She recently graduated with an MBA from Anna Maria College in May 2017 and is now pursuing her CVT designation.
 She plans on becoming a veterinary practice manager in the future.
 At a very young age, Kaitlyn was introduced to the horse world and her love for animals grew from there.
 During her time at UMass Amherst she worked with various farm animals and completed an internship at Dakin Humane Society.
 In her free time, Kaitlyn enjoys riding horses, baking and taking photographs.

 Jennifer Olivieri – Veterinary Assistant

 Jennifer works at Associates Animal Hospital as a veterinary assistant.
 She had numerous animals growing up and currently has two wonderful dogs and an elderly cat.
 As an animal lover and pet owner, Jennifer believes it is an honor to work and learn at an establishment where animal care is the number one priority.
-She hopes to return to school to study biology, focusing in conservation genetics.
+She is currently studying Genetics at Worcester State.

 Leslie McDonough – Veterinary Assistant